They don't understand why you don't understand how they don't understand your understanding of a quality lead.

 We all have to start somewhere - regardless of what it is that we're doing - there is ALWAYS a starting point, and when somebody is JUST getting started, that doesn't necessarily mean they are a bad prospect - not on its own, anyhow.
 But it is a red flag, and I was on high alert because of it.

-But just because it's a red flag, that doesn't mean an early prospect is a bad thing. - actually, in my opinion, I think it's rarely EVER a bad thing.
+But just because it's a red flag, that doesn't mean an early prospect is a bad thing. - actually, I think it's rarely EVER a bad thing.
 Getting somebody when they're uncorrupted by misinformation or a history of failed investments means that there isn't as much baggage to deal with.

-But as far as your sales people are concerned, this is not the type of lead they should be investing their time into.
+But as far as your salespeople are concerned, this is not the type of lead they should be investing their time into.
 This is where your marketing investment should be applied instead.
 It would be nice if your marketing and sales teams were aligned, so transitioning from one to the next was fluid and organic, and didn't make the prospect feel like they were being put into a "system."

-Last year, I had a prospect that was wishy-washy about setting the next call while we were looking at our calendars and who had just started their quest for information about growth tactics - Even though they were asking for me to invest time and resources into creating a proposal for them.
+Last year, I had a prospect who was wishy-washy about setting the next call while we were looking at our calendars and who had just started their quest for information about growth tactics - Even though they were asking for me to invest time and resources into creating a proposal for them.

-I told them about concerns, and after a little bit of back and forth, they agreed, and we parted ways with them having more information and a little education, and a plan for us to reconvene at the end of 2017.
+I told them about my concerns, and after a little bit of back and forth, they agreed, and we parted ways with them having more information and a little education, and a plan for us to reconvene at the end of 2017.

 With my most recent scenario, the one that had me steaming, if I just add up the hours spent on the calls, prepping for the calls, putting together slide decks, and research, we're looking at approximately 5 - 6 hours.
 THEN throw the time developing the plan, assembling the proposal, getting other eyes on it, and having discussions...
 THEN submitting and assembling the slide deck for our final call, we're looking at another 8+ hours.